kitzberger/songs/The Solution.md

 	F C G
 	and run through our database at night

+	F C G Am
+	this will improve love life like nothing before
+	F C G
+	except for maybe getting drunk and high

 	                Dm          Bb           C
 	we've got your soul mate already figured out